Hard Diffraction with Dynamic Gap Survival: Comparisons with data

 Another interesting measurement performed at CDF was the process $\pbar\p \rightarrow \pbar + X_{\p},\, X_{\p} \rightarrow X + J + J$, ie. SD dijet production with a leading antiproton.
 CDF measured this at three different energies, $\sqrt{s} = 630$, 1800 and 1960~GeV \cite{Affolder:2001zn, Affolder:2000vb, Aaltonen:2012tha}.
 Here not only the diffractive fractions were measured, but a number of differential distributions.
 Large discrepancies were found between the diffractive structure functions determined from CDF data and those extracted by the H1 Collaboration from diffractive deep inelastic scattering data at HERA.
 The discrepancies are both in normalisation and shape and were interpreted as a breakdown of factorization.

 Our comparison focuses on the 1800~GeV data (\cite{Affolder:2000vb}), since this also includes a measurement of the diffractive structure function.
-The cuts used in the analysis are listed in Table~\ref{Tab:CDFcutsJets}.
+The cuts used in the analysis are listed in table~\ref{Tab:CDFcutsJets}.
 The jets are identified with the CDF cone algorithm as implemented in Rivet \cite{Buckley:2010ar}, with a cone radius of $0.7$.
 Jet energy scale corrections for underying-event activity are done separately for diffractive and nondiffractive events, as outlined in the CDF article, but only has a minor impact on relative rates.
 The momentum transfer of the antiproton is evaluated using eq.\ (\ref{eq:tRPS}) and the momentum loss of the antiproton using eq.\ (\ref{eq:xiRPS}).

 We begin by evaluating the suppression factor introduced by the MPI framework.
-This is evaluated by running two samples of $10^{6}$ events, one with and one without the MPI criterion, both using the cuts of Table~\ref{Tab:CDFcutsJets} and the SaS flux and the H1 Fit B LO PDF.
+This is evaluated by running two samples of $10^{6}$ events, one with and one without the MPI criterion, both using the cuts of table~\ref{Tab:CDFcutsJets} and the SaS flux and the H1 Fit B LO PDF.
 We obtain a suppression factor of 0.11, to be compared with the quoted discrepancies from CDF of $0.06\pm0.02 \, (0.05\pm0.02)$ when using the H1 Fit 2 (Fit 3), respectively \cite{Affolder:2000vb}.
 A similar suppression factor as for SaS is obtained when using the H1 Fit B flux, based on the same parametrization as the H1 Fit 2 and 3 fluxes, although with different values for the free parameters of the model.
 Using this flux, however, allows for approximately two times more events passing the experimental cuts.
 This is due to the fact that the H1 Fit B flux is less restrictive in the low-$x_{\Pom}$ region, where the experiment is performed.
 Hence we expect better agreement with data when using the H1 Fit B flux, as compared to SaS.
+We are not able to directly compare to the suppression factors obtained in \cite{Alvero:1998ta}, as these have been calculated with different kinematical cuts (eg.\ $E_T>10$ GeV and $0.05<x_{\Pom}<0.1$), but the numbers obtained are still interesting in their own right.
+Alvero et. al. obtain suppression factors of 0.061 (fit B and DL flux, $\epsilon=0.14$), 0.029 (fit D, same flux) and 0.12 (fit SG, same flux), thus ranging from the measured suppression factor to our one.